 6 Tips for Planning Your Master Suite Addition

 When you’re ready to start planning your master suite addition, there are many things to consider.
 These tips can help you organize your ideas and priorities and get the master bedroom addition you’ve always wanted:

 1. Decide on the Location for Your Addition

 You’ll also want to think about where the master suite will connect to the rest of the home.
-For example, you may not want your new bedroom to connect directly to your kitchen area.
+For example, you may not want your new first-floor master suite to connect directly to your kitchen area.
 Also consider issues like privacy or the view from your bedroom windows and think about which direction you’d like your new room to face.
 Your architect can take all these considerations into account, present your best options and help you make this important decision.

-- Second-story additions: A second-story addition could potentially preserve more of your yard area, but it is a larger construction project.
+- Second-story additions: A second-floor master suite addition could potentially preserve more of your yard area, but it is a larger construction project.
 It can require strengthening the existing structures of the home, including the rooms underneath the new bedroom.
 The existing roof structure will be removed and reshaped, and other elements such as HVAC systems, electrical wiring and plumbing may affect the walls and ceilings of the rooms below.